keshrs/keshrs/README.md

 ## Howdy, I’m Rikesh - also known, in some places, as: @keshrs, Kesh, Rik.

-**If we haven't met before, here's my canned GitHub intro**:
+I am a software engineer with a lean towards all things user-facing.
+Past projects I've enjoyed include XR research & development (3D UI/UX for live performances, city maps, and more!), interaction design + engineering, simple graphics programming, and making software more accessible.
+I'm happiest when I feel like I'm building something that improves and brings out humanity, but not in the "tech visionary" way, like, actually.

-I am a software engineer with a lean towards all things user-facing; I fancy design, psychology, data visualization, and writing.
-In the past, projects I've enjoyed have included XR research & development (building holograms for live performances, city maps, and more!), UX design & frontend implementations for 3D experiences, introductory graphics programming, and improving application accessibility.
-What do these have in common?
-I couldn't tell you exactly, but they've all made me feel like I'm visibly contributing to the _sometimes nebulous_ idea of "technology improving humanity", but, like, actually.
+At Roblox, I’ve been working primarily with our React-based Lua client and occasionally C++ game engine code.
+Projects have included building a timespent "session" management system and engineering our UX across desktop, console, mobile, and more.
+Building UI compatible with many platforms is an entertaining problem.
+Building UI which is usable for all people is an important one.
+I get to focus on both!

-Lately, I’ve been working with React-based Lua (Luau + Roact) to build app frontend and client systems at Roblox.
-Often, this also involves peeking into C++ and tweaking systems + game engine code.
-I've also taken some interest in playing with audio plugins for DAWs, data visualization, and XR scipting + UX.
-However, as a young engineer in this complex world of "Tech", I'm often learning my lessons from the challenges put on my plate and growing from there.
+At home, I've also taken some interest in building audio plugins for DAWs, 3D web, visual programming, and bite-sized indie game dev.
+The truth is, though, most of these projects never see the light of day.
+I'm a creatively driven person and my life doesn't revolve around technology.
+Rather, I feel like I have a symbiotic relationship with it where it helps me bring my ideas to life, and in turn I use the skills I pick up doing that to give back and improve the foundations of our technology.

-I’m looking to collaborate on anything you can convince me will improve how people & communities use technology.
-Just reach out :)
+My greatest passion in life is making things.
+This manifests most often with music, creative writing, programming, and digital art.
+My second greatest passion is making things _better for the people around me_.
+In everything I do, I hope to make progress on both fronts.

 If you want to reach me, see: email on my profile, or if you're feeling creative, requesting me for review!